LightQv/scenario-fast-api/README.md

 # SCENARIO API - FastAPI Version

-Bienvenue dans la version FastAPI de l'API Scenario !
-Une API moderne pour gérer vos watchlists et suivre votre historique de visionnage de films et séries.
+Welcome to the FastAPI version of the Scenario API!
+A modern API for managing your watchlists and tracking your movie and TV show viewing history.

 ## 🚀 Technologies